Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 \section{Model Construction}

-To address the distinct inference tasks associated with polarization extraction, signal-area determination, and noise suppression, we employ a suite of specialized neural network architectures.
-Convolutional neural networks (CNNs) are used for both the high- and low-polarization models, where localized spectral features and lineshape asymmetries carry the dominant physical information.
-A simpler multilayer perceptron (MLP) architecture is adopted for the area model, for which global amplitude information is sufficient and explicit spatial feature extraction is not required.
-In addition, a denoising autoencoder (DAE) is employed to suppress stochastic noise and recover clean spectral structure prior to downstream analysis.
-In the following subsections, we describe the architecture, training strategy, and intended role of each model in detail.
+To address the distinct inference tasks involved in polarization extraction, signal-area determination, and noise suppression, we employ a suite of specialized neural-network architectures.
+Convolutional neural networks (CNNs) are evaluated in both the high- and low-polarization regimes, where localized spectral features and lineshape asymmetries contain the dominant physical information.
+A simpler multilayer perceptron (MLP) architecture is also evaluated for both polarization regimes and for signal-area determination, where global amplitude information is sufficient and explicit spatial feature extraction is not required.
+For each task, the final architecture is selected based on validation performance.
+In addition, a denoising autoencoder (DAE) is used to suppress noise and recover clean spectral structure before downstream analysis.
+The following subsections describe the architecture, training strategy, and intended role of each model in detail.